qtnc/6pad2/readme.md

 IN the opposite side, complete integrated developement editors like eclipse are known to be not so badly accessible, but they are most of the time too heavy, take time to start up, and aren't that suited to have a quick look at small files and other notes.

 There effectively already exist a text editor made for screen reader users, it is called [EdSharp](http://empowermentzone.com/EdSharp.htm).
-However, I find its interface not as easy as it is said; menus are especially full of rarely used features, are quite randomly mixed up, and it lakes an obvious way of customizing the whole thing with scripts in an easy way.
+However, I find its interface not as easy as it is said; menus are especially full of rarely used features, are quite randomly mixed up, and it lakes an obvious possibility of customizing the whole thing with scripts in an easy way.
 And, of course, I don't program in C#.

 # 6pad++, the successor of 6pad

 6pad++ is the successor of 6pad.
-6pad was programmed in pur C. It was often buggy because of this and didn't use a modern development language, that's why I decided to start a new project from the beginning, in C++11.
+6pad was programmed in pur C. It was often buggy because of this and didn't use a modern development language, that's why I decided to start a new project from the beginning, in C++14.
 6pad proposed a lua scripting interface instead of python.
 I decided to switch to python because lua isn't very adapted in advanced string manipulation, after all the main task of a text editor.
 In particular, lua doesn't support unicode and UTF-8 natively.
 Python 3 isn't a string manipulation specific language either, but it is today a widely popular language which perfectly supports Unicode and UTF-8.
 It also natively offers much more functionalities often useful as scripting language in a text editor beside text manipulation, such as file search for example.